fommil/fpmortals/manuscript/wip.md

 ## Bi-things

-Sometimes we may find ourselves with a thing with two holes that can be mapped over, like `Either` / `Maybe`, and we want to operate on both sides.
-The `Functor` / `Foldable` / `Traverse` typeclasses have these bizarro relatives that allow us to map both ways.
+Sometimes we may find ourselves with a thing that has two type holes and we want to `map` over both sides.
+For example we might be tracking failures in the left of an `Either` and we want to do something with the failure messages.

+The `Functor` / `Foldable` / `Traverse` typeclasses have bizarro relatives that allow us to map both ways.

 {width=30%}
 ![](images/scalaz-bithings.png)

-### Bifunctor

 {lang="text"}
 ~~~~~~~~